CardRates.com Guide: 0% Intro APR

 The CARD Act of 2009 created many new rules and regulations for credit card issuers.
-Immediately after the CARD Act, these 0% offers offers were short and hard to find.
+Immediately after the CARD Act, 0% offers were short and hard to find.
 Now, with a more stable economy and robust credit card market, many experts say these offers are increasing in popularity and sometimes generously long.
 These offers usually require good credit.

 One of the rules of the CARD Act is that introductory offers must be in place for at least six months.
 However, in this competitive credit card market, many issuers are offering much longer periods — sometimes up to 18 months — with 0% interest.
 Once your introductory period ends, the credit card’s regular APR will kick in.
 You should be aware of this APR when you receive the card.
 Any remaining balance you have will be subject to this new APR.